H4HWV2011/msjarvis-public-docs/thesis/12-neurobiological-architecture.md

 ---

 ## 12.3 Hippocampus: Memory Consolidation Layer

 Biologically, the hippocampus is critical for consolidating experiences into long‑term memory, coordinating with neocortical areas to transform short‑lived traces into stable representations over time, including during offline replay.
-In Ms. Jarvis, the hippocampus metaphor is realized by a **conversation‑level memory service** that sits over ChromaDB and GBIM and plays the role of a long‑term semantic memory layer.
+In Ms. Jarvis, the hippocampus metaphor (see lower interior module in Figure 12.1) is realized by a **conversation‑level memory service** that sits over ChromaDB and GBIM and plays the role of a long‑term semantic memory layer.

 Concretely, a consolidation service exposes a `/chat` endpoint that accepts a message, queries a conversation memory collection for the most relevant existing documents, and uses this retrieved context to call several downstream services in parallel.
 These may include RAG pipelines, explanation or feedback modules, and routing helpers.
 The consolidation layer aggregates the successful responses through a hub service and then schedules a background write of the new message together with the integrated result back into the memory collection as document content plus metadata.
 Over time, this mechanism approximates hippocampal consolidation by repeatedly using short‑term interactions as queries into long‑term memory and then augmenting that long‑term memory with the system’s own integrated responses.